An Input-to-State Safety Approach Towards Safe Control of a Class of Parabolic PDEs Under Disturbances: Simulation case studies

-The temperature response and control variables under no-anomaly scenario are shown in Figs. \ref{fig:PDE_NF} - \ref{fig:coolant_NF}.
-As we can see, under nominal no-anomaly scenario the temperature dynamics in Fig. \ref{fig:PDE_NF} remains within safe temperature zone of $T\leqslant 313K$ and is also stable for all three strategies: OC, St-C, and StSf-C. The measured temperature of the battery module from the two boundaries and mid-section, as shown in Fig. \ref{fig:coolant_NF}, also confirms the safety and stability of all three strategies.
-In Fig. \ref{fig:coolant_NF}, the coolant temperature control at the boundaries show that the transient control action for StSf-C is greater than St-C, which in turn is greater than OC.
-However, in steady state all three control actions are comparable.
+The temperature response and control variables under no-anomaly scenario are shown in Figs. \ref{fig:battery_temp_NF} - \ref{fig:coolant_NF}.
+The temperature of the battery module from the two boundaries and mid-section, as shown in Fig. \ref{fig:coolant_NF}, confirms the safety and stability of both strategies.
+In Fig. \ref{fig:coolant_NF}, the coolant temperature control at the boundaries show that the transient control action for StSf-C is greater than St-C. However, in steady state both control actions are somewhat comparable.